open-telemetry/opentelemetry-collector-contrib/receiver/awsxrayreceiver/README.md

 ### proxy_address (Optional)
 Defines the proxy address that the local TCP server forwards HTTP requests to AWS X-Ray backend through.
 If left unconfigured, requests will be sent directly.

-### no_verify_ssl
+### insecure
 Enables or disables TLS certificate verification when the local TCP server forwards HTTP requests to the AWS X-Ray backend.
+This sets the `InsecureSkipVerify` in the [TLSConfig](https://godoc.org/crypto/tls#Config).
+When setting to true, TLS is susceptible to man-in-the-middle attacks so it should be used only for testing.

 Default: `false`

+### server_name_override (Optional)
+This sets the ``ServerName` in the [TLSConfig](https://godoc.org/crypto/tls#Config).

 ### region (Optional)
 The AWS region the local TCP server forwards requests to.
+When missing, we will try to retrieve this value through environment variables or optionally ECS/EC2 metadata endpoint (depends on `local_mode` below).

 ### role_arn (Optional)
 The IAM role used by the local TCP server when communicating with the AWS X-Ray service.
 If non-empty, the receiver will attempt to call STS to retrieve temporary credentials, otherwise the standard AWS credential [lookup](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials) will be performed.